reselbob/simple_ansible/README.md

 Depending on how you configured your installation of Vagrant, you might have to use `sudo` when executing the command set shown above.

-# Accessing the Virtual Machine
+# Accessing the virtual machine

 To access the virtual machine, execute the following command: